-- 9.5.
+9.5.
 Reimburse CDFW.
-Permittee shall reimburse CDFW for all reasonable costs incurred by CDFW related to issuance and monitoring of this ITP, including, but not limited to transaction fees, account set-up fees, administrative fees, title and documentation review and related title transactions, costs incurred from other state agency reviews, and overhead related to transfer of HM lands to CDFW. - 10.
-Security: The Permittee may proceed with Covered Activities only after the Permittee has ensured funding (Security) to complete any activity required by Condition of Approval 9 that has not been completed before Covered Activities begin.
+Permittee shall reimburse CDFW for all reasonable costs incurred by CDFW related to issuance and monitoring of this ITP, including, but not limited to transaction fees, account set-up fees, administrative fees, title and documentation review and related title transactions, costs incurred from other state agency reviews, and overhead related to transfer of HM lands to CDFW.

+- 10. Security: The Permittee may proceed with Covered Activities only after the Permittee has ensured funding (Security) to complete any activity required by Condition of Approval 9 that has not been completed before Covered Activities begin.
 Permittee shall provide Security as follows: - 10.1.
 Security Amount.
-Total Security shall be in the amount of \$24,313,040.00.
-This amount is determined by CDFW based on the cost estimates identified in Condition of Approval 9.1 above, sufficient for CDFW or its contractors to complete land acquisition, property enhancement, startup costs, initial management, long-term management, and monitoring.
-The Permittee shall provide security in Phases 30 days prior to ground disturbance occurring for that phase based on the acreage in Table 1.
-Phase 1 and 2 will be in the amount of \$16,085,940.00 and Phase 3 will be in the amount of \$8,227,100.00.
-Phase 3 shall begin construction within the next 4 years (2029).
-If construction will be delayed Permittee shall submit an amendment for an extension to the timeline to begin construction of Phase 3. - 10.2.
+The Security shall be in the amount of \$24,313,040.00 or in the amount identified in 9.1 specific to the obligation that has not been completed.
+This amount is determined by CDFW based on the cost estimates identified in Condition of Approval 9.1 above, sufficient for CDFW or its contractors to complete land acquisition, property enhancement, startup costs, initial management, long-term management, and monitoring. - 10.2.
 Security Form.
 The Security shall be in the form of an irrevocable letter of credit (see Attachment 6), or another form of Security approved in advance in writing by CDFW's Office of the General Counsel. - 10.3.
 Security Timeline.
-The Security shall be provided to CDFW before Covered Activities begin.
+The Security shall be provided to CDFW before Covered Activities begin. - 10.4.

-- 10.4.
 Security Holder.
 The Security shall be held by CDFW or in a manner approved in advance in writing by CDFW. - 10.5.
 Security Transmittal.
-Permittee shall transmit an approved instrument such as an escrow agreement, irrevocable letter of credit, or other. - 10.6.
+Permittee shall transmit it to CDFW with a completed Mitigation Payment Transmittal Form (see Attachment 7) or by way of an approved instrument such as an escrow agreement, irrevocable letter of credit, or other. - 10.6.
 Security Drawing.
 The Security shall allow CDFW to draw on the principal sum if CDFW, in its sole discretion, determines that the Permittee has failed to comply with the Conditions of Approval of this ITP. - 10.7.
 Security Release.
 The Security (or any portion of the Security then remaining) shall be released to the Permittee after CDFW has conducted an on-site inspection and received confirmation that all secured requirements have been satisfied, as evidenced by: